Instrumental Music

 Good rosin

 An extra set of strings, and preferably an additional A string.
-I highly recommend D'Addario Helicore strings, although Preludes are a less-expensive alternative if necessary
+I highly recommend D'Addario Helicore or Zyex strings, although Preludes are a less-expensive alternative if necessary

 A music stand for use at home - I recommend a portable stand for times when these are necessary